64kramsystem/personal_notes/mysql.md

 ### Control flow syntax

-Control flow (there is no for loop!):
+There is no for loop; the closest is probably WHILE.

 ```sql
 IF @condition THEN